expo/fyi/expo-app-auth-deprecated.md

 ### `AppAuth.authAsync`

-The `authAsync` method contains a lot of complexity for things like auto exchanging client side secrets (never store your secrets in the client!).
+The `authAsync` method encapsulates a lot of functionality, such as auto exchanging client side secrets (never store your secrets in the client!).
 This functionality has been divided across a couple of different methods and classes in `expo-auth-session`.
 It is highly recommended that you use the React Hooks API for performing authentication in `expo-auth-session` via `AuthSession.useAuthRequest()`.

 For examples of performing authentication with `expo-auth-session`, check out the [Authentication guide](https://docs.expo.dev/guides/authentication/).